-When I started fiction writing last year, I learnt from the oh-so-helpful Twitter writing community that ‘clichés’ were a no-go area.
-I did my best to resist them in my latest novel, yet, as I progress through my manuscript, I am discovering that my editor has removed many of my analogies, and – what I thought were acceptable – metaphors.
-I jumped onto google and began scouring the internet for metaphors and suchlike.
+When I started fiction writing last year, I learnt from the oh-so-helpful Twitter writing community, that ‘clichés’ are a no-go area.
+I did my best to resist them in my latest novel, ‘The Hoax’.
+Yet, as I worked through my manuscript after its first edit, I discovered that my editor had removed many of my analogies, or what I thought were acceptable metaphors.
+I jumped onto Google and began scouring the internet for metaphors and suchlike.

 What is a metaphor?

-It is a literary device that imaginatively draws comparison between two things.
+A metaphor is a literary device that imaginatively draws a comparison between two things.
 It is used to conjure up an image in speech or writing.
-Simply speaking, saying something is ‘like’ something without using the word ‘like’.
+Simply speaking, it is saying something is ‘like’ something without using the word ‘like’.

 A great example of a metaphor is this classic from Shakespeare:

 When the comparison is being made, it does not say ‘is like’, or ‘as’.
 This would be a simile.
 E.g.: ‘Life is like a box of chocolates,’ or, ‘as blind as a bat.’
 However, many of these are also clichés.
 But I feel I am resurrecting my English grammar O-Level now, so will move on!

 George Orwell defined a cliché as a “dying metaphor;” but as previously indicated, there are some similes and idioms that fall under clichés.
 Not to mention proverbs like ‘better to be safe than sorry.’
 The more I started to investigate matters, the more I realised I had ‘opened a can of worms!’